 The Patrol Division of the Perry Police Department is on the move, keeping Perry safe and striving to keep good relationships going between officers and citizens while cracking down on lawbreakers.

 Headed by Capt.
-William “Bill” Phelps, the division has 22 officers, and an Animal Control Department with one full-time employee and one part-time employee.
+William “Bill” Phelps, the division has 22 officers, and an Animal Control Department with two full-time employees.

 The patrol division responds to all 911 emergency calls from citizens.
 These officers are the first to make contact with a person reporting a crime.
 While some cases are turned over to the Criminal Investigation Division for further investigation, in many cases officers in the patrol division obtain warrants and make arrests.
 They respond to any emergency or traffic accident, as well as enforce all local traffic laws.